Porini-Foundation/porini-xdai-mediator-contracts/README.md

-# porini-xdai-mediator-contracts
+# Omnibridge Smart Contracts
- Bridge Mediator contracts
+These contracts provide the core functionality for the AMB extension.